Getting Into Engineering

 The Department of Engineering Science is committed to encouraging people to study engineering, and to attracting talented undergraduate applicants who reflect the diversity of the UK population.
-We have a dynamic and successful Outreach programme, led by our Access & Alumni Officer, designed to encourage more students to study engineering, particularly at Oxford.
+We have a dynamic and successful Outreach programme, led by our Access & Alumni Officer, designed to explain what engineering is and to encourage more students to study engineering, particularly at Oxford.
 We form and maintain active external links with schools, University colleges and industry to further these aims.

 If you are thinking of becoming an engineer, or want to find out what it's like to study at Oxford, here's all the information you'll need.